CenturyLinkCloud/clc-puppet/README.md

 ##### `description`

-User-defined description of the group
+User-defined description of the group.

 ##### `servers_count`

-_Read only_ Number of servers this group contains
+_Read only_ Number of servers this group contains.

 ##### `parent_group_id`